S-LucasSerrano/miniLibX_sample/README.md

 }
 ````

 To draw the image on the window, you just have to call ``mlx_put_image_to_window()``.
 Passing the pointer to the window, the image and the position.
-The (0,0) coordinates of the window and the images are in the top left corner.
+The (0,0) coordinates of the window and the images are at the top left corner.
 ````c
 mlx_put_image_to_window(void *window_ptr, void *image_ptr, int x_position, int y_position);
 ````

-### Colours
+### Colors
 Some functions, like `mlx_pixel_put()` or `mlx_string_put()` will ask you to pass a color as an int.
 This is referring to the hexadecimal value written like ``0xTTRRGGBB``.
-You can find the hexadecimal value of a colour in any colour selector, (search for _colour selector_ on google).
+You can find the hexadecimal value of a color in any color selector, (search for _colour selector_ on google, it will also give you the RGB values of it).
 Take care that most of them only give you the hex value for the Red, Green and Blue.
 So you may need to add the transparency in front of those.
-You can generate your own hex colour values from the TRGB using bit shifting.
+You can generate your own hex colour values using bit shifting.
 More on that here:
 https://harm-smits.github.io/42docs/libs/minilibx/colors.html

 And more on images and colours here: